h102136/s2geometry_dart/README.md

     - convenience of use: Improve the convenience of use and ensure that users can use the package easily without a deep understanding of the internal implementation.

 2. Preparation and analysis:
-    - due to that all function on Javascript version was combined as one script, so the script was split into several functions first.
+    - due to that all function on Javascript version was combined as one script, so the script was split into several functions to improve maintainability.
     - code test cases for each function to ensure the availability of each function through testing.
     - analyze the structure of all module.